 Files can be copied and moved between folders in the instrument and between a USB memory and the instrument (both to and from the USB memory).
-File can be renamed while coping or moving.
+A file can be renamed while copying or moving.

 It is possible to delete files stored in the instrument and on a USB memory.